folk-js/allio/docs/NOTES.md

 - Need a more robust WS discovery mechanism… what do other systems do?
 - Need non-overlay tests/demos: CLI tool, non-overlay web page…
 - Need to handle offscreen stuff correctly, currently we just stop polling but this is hacky, we still getElementAt… what’s the approach here?
 Can our approach double as cleanup/preparation for multiscreen and multi window?
+- views API needs incremental view maintenance... need to have correct events, and somehow be simple? (simple is more important than efficient for now) --- we could do this in TS to start???